moloneymb/FSharp.ML.Onnx/README.md

 *	Not all Onnx Ops are supported at this time

 ## Out of scope
+*	Nuget package
 *	Partial graph evaluation - this requires external knowledge of the generated graph which breaks the abstraction
 *	C++ wrapper interface for Onnx
+*	Onnx training
+*	Code Analyzer to check code is transformable at design time
+*	Encapsulate Tensor type to support operator overloads
+*	Shape Analyzer to graph has valid shapes at design time